 Plaintiff incorporates all preceding and subsequent paragraphs by reference.

-The Defendants acted in concert for the purpose of increasing the use of opioids and fraudulently selling and distributing as many opioids as possible, causing significant harm to Rockbridge County.
+The Defendants acted in concert for the purpose of increasing the use of opioids and fraudulently selling and distributing as many opioids as possible, thereby causing significant harm to Halifax County.

 The Manufacturer and Distributor Defendants violated Virginia law and the CSA by, inter alia:

-fraudulently making false or misleading statements, falsely marketing opioids as safe for treatment of chronic pain; suppressing evidence to the contrary, and improperly inducing physicians to prescribe opioids for chronic pain;
+fraudulently making false or misleading statements, falsely marketing opioids as safe for treatment of chronic pain; falsely representing that their opioids were less likely to be abused or were safer; suppressing evidence to the contrary, and improperly inducing physicians to prescribe opioids for chronic pain;

 evading controls on opioid diversion, increasing opioid quotas; and